lpassamano/gradebook/notes.md

   if assessment[:name] != ""
     a = Assessment.create(assessment)
     course.assessments << a

     course.users.each do |user|
       if user.student?
         grade = Grade.create
         user.grades << grade
         a.grades << grade
       end
     end
   end
 end

+course.assessments.each do |a|
+  course.users.each do |user|
+    if user.student?
+      grade = Grade.create
+      user.grades << grade
+      a. grades << grade
+    end
+  end
+end

+course.users.each do |user|
+  if user.student?
+    course.assessments.each do |assessment|
+      grade = Grade.create
+      user.grade << grade
+      assessment.grades << grade
+    end
+  end
+end